MicrosoftDocs/PowerShell-Docs-DSC/dsc/docs-conceptual/dsc-3.0/overview.md

 - Configuration documents are defined in JSON or YAML files, not PowerShell script files.

-Importantly, while DSCv3 represents a major change to the DSC platform, DSCv3 is able to invoke PowerShell DSC Resources, including script-based and class-based DSC Resources, as they exist today.
-The configuration documents aren't compatible, but all published PowerShell DSC Resources are.
-You can use PowerShell DSC resources in DSCv3 with both Windows PowerShell and PowerShell.
+Importantly, while DSCv3 represents a major change to the DSC platform, DSCv3 is able to invoke PSDSC Resources, including script-based and class-based DSC Resources, as they exist today.
+The configuration documents aren't compatible, but all published PSDSC Resources are.
+You can use PSDSC resources in DSCv3 with both Windows PowerShell and PowerShell.

 ## Installation